James-P-D/PegSolitaire/README.md

 At this point we are stuck because there are no more valid moves we can make.

-However, if we choose wisely, we'll end up with a board like this, which is a winning state:
+However, if we choose wisely, we'll end up with a board like this, which is the winning state:

 ```
     0  1  2  3  4  5  6